crate/crate-tutorials/docs/downscaling/README.rst

 In this tutorial we:

 - Create a Vanilla cluster.
+- Add some data to it.
-- Downscale it, using replicas.
+- Downscale it to a single node cluster.

 Starting a Vanilla cluster